Effective Date: October 1, 2019 for lowered threshold

 Includable Transactions: Gross sales excluding marketplace sales for individual sellers if the marketplace facilitator is collecting

-When You Need to Register Once You Exceed the Threshold: If exceed threshold by October 31, register as of January 1 the following year.
-If exceed threshold between November 1 and December 31, register on the first of the month following 2 months after the month you exceed threshold.
+When You Need to Register Once You Exceed the Threshold: First day of the first month that starts two months after the month in which you first exceeded the threshold.

 Massachusetts has enacted legislation that creates new requirements for remote retailers and marketplace facilitators, effective October 1, 2019.
 A remote retailer or marketplace facilitator is required to collect and remit tax if its sales within Massachusetts in the prior or current taxable year exceed $100,000.
 The state had a previous economic nexus and “cookie nexus” standard of $500,000 and 100 transactions.

 The legislation defines “marketplace facilitator” as a person that contracts with one or more marketplace sellers to facilitate for consideration the sale of the seller’s tangible personal property or services through a marketplace operated by the person.
 A marketplace facilitator engages directly or indirectly in activities such as communicating offers/acceptance between buyers and sellers, owning electronic or physical infrastructure to bring buyers and sellers together, providing a virtual currency to buyers for use on the platform, and R&D activities for software related to the previous activities.

 In addition, a marketplace facilitator engages in activities like payment processing, fulfilment and storage, listing, branding, and customer service in respect to a marketplace seller’s products or services.
 Marketplace facilitators do not include persons that solely provide payment processing services.